sweatybridge/m3sc/README.md

-# m3sc
+# Scientific Computation
-Scientific Computation coursework implemented in C with tests written in C++ using [gTest](https://github.com/google/googletest).
+M3SC coursework implemented in C with tests written in C++ using [gTest](https://github.com/google/googletest).
-This project is now open source because the original course is no longer run at Imperial College London (it's using Python in the future).
+This project is now open source because the original course is no longer being taught at Imperial College London (it's replaced by a similar course that uses Python).

 ```
 m3sc